 Katie Wing (Vice President) - Katie Wing, is owner of The Loft Spa Downtown Bozeman.
 She brings a strong business sense, a commitment to mission-based endeavors, and a commitment and passion for language and cultural diversity to our community.
 We are so excited to have Katie on our board!

-Christina Clark, Secretary ~ Christina is a Mandarin WLI-MT coach, and spent four years in Taiwan.
+Christina Clark - Christina is a Mandarin WLI-MT coach, and spent four years in Taiwan.
 She is passionate about early language and culture education.
 She brings her experiences in travel, communication and education learning to help support our WLI-MT mission of world language and culture k-5 access for all Bozeman Area students, including those in Belgrade and Gallatin County.

 Drewry Hanes - “I am thrilled to be part of WLI-MT’s Board of Directors.
 After studying German and Spanish in school, I had the opportunity to use my skills working at a Lodge in Ecuador, and teaching Spanish to emergency personnel at a community college in North Carolina.
 My undergraduate degree was completed at the School of Oriental and African Studies in London where I studied KiSwahili & Zulu as part of my African Studies and Social Anthropology degrees, leading me to work in health research in Africa.
 During my later work as a nurse in New York and a Nurse Practitioner in Montana, I relied on my language skills to provide quality care to patients.
 I am excited to help create an avenue for all Montanans to benefit from the opportunities languages bring into their lives."